premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2009-05-14-quote-from-murali-krishna.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2009-05-14
 title: Quote from Murali Krishna
-date: 2009-05-14
-category: english-blog
-permalink: /english/blog/:title/
 ---

 > When you are the fastest, you don't need rear-view mirrors. - **Murali**